foomatia/Home_Sales/README.md

 Download your `Home_Sales.ipynb` file and upload it into your "Home_Sales" GitHub repository.
 Ensure your notebook reflects all the necessary code, explanations, and results.

-Feel free to adjust examples based on your specific DataFrame and column names in your notebook.